February 17, 2026

 3. Gain Clinical Experience

-4. Enroll in an Accredited Nurse Anesthesia Programs
+4. Enroll in an Accredited Nurse Anesthesia Program

 5. Pass the National Certification Exam

-Upon completion of the nurse anesthesia program, you must pass the national certification exam, known as the National Certification Examination (NCE) for Nurse Anesthetists, administered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
-This exam tests your knowledge and skills in anesthesia practice and is required to obtain CRNA certification.
+This examination, known as the National Certification Examination (NCE) for Nurse Anesthetists, is administered by the National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA).
+The exam evaluates knowledge and clinical competency in anesthesia practice and is required to obtain CRNA certification.

 6. Maintain Certification and Recertification